На русском языке

 ~R^{{\mu \nu }}-{\frac {1}{4}}g^{{\mu \nu }}R={\frac {8\pi G\beta }{c^{4}}}(W^{{\mu \nu }}+T^{{\mu \nu }}).\qquad \qquad (8)

-In the article [14] it was shown that for the coefficients of the fields, which are part of the mass component of the general field, the following relation should hold:
+In the article [14] it was shown that for coefficients of fields, which are part of mass component of general field, the following relation should hold:

 ~\varpi =\eta +\sigma -G+\tau +\aleph +\ell ,

-For the case of the relativistic uniform system, the tensors of the fields, which are part of the mass component of the general field, are proportional to each other.
-[15] [10] With this in mind, the stress-energy tensor of the mass component of the general field is expressed in terms of the stress-energy tensors of the particular fields, while the cross terms disappear:
+For the case of relativistic uniform system, tensors of the fields, which are part of mass component of general field, are proportional to each other.
+[15] [10] With this in mind, stress-energy tensor of mass component of general field is expressed in terms of stress-energy tensors of particular fields, while the cross terms disappear:

 ~T^{{\mu \nu }}=U^{{\mu \nu }}+B^{{\mu \nu }}+P^{{\mu \nu }}+Q^{{\mu \nu }}+L^{{\mu \nu }}+A^{{\mu \nu }}.

-In general case, the particles have their proper fields, and the strengths and solenoidal vectors of these fields are squared terms of the corresponding stress-energy tensors.
-With this in mind, it is assumed, [7] that the equipartition theorem also holds for the field energy in the sense that the energy of the system in equilibrium tends to be distributed proportionally also between all the existing fields in the system.
-In equilibrium, we can expect that the particular fields as the components of the general field become relatively independent of each other.
-In this case, for each field their own field equations must hold, and the equations of the general field (4) and (5) are divided into sets of equations for each particular field.
-All these equations have a form similar to the Maxwell's equations.
+In general case, particles have their proper fields, and strengths and solenoidal vectors of these fields are squared terms of corresponding stress-energy tensors.
+With this in mind, it is assumed, [7] that equipartition theorem also holds for field energy in the sense that energy of a system in equilibrium tends to be distributed proportionally also between all the existing fields in the system.
+In equilibrium, we can expect that particular fields as components of general field become relatively independent of each other.
+In this case, for each field their own field equations must hold, and equations of general field (4) and (5) are divided into sets of equations for each particular field.
+All these equations have a form similar to Maxwell's equations.
+[16]

-Outside the bodies there are only the electromagnetic and gravitational fields.
-The tensors of these fields only will contribute to the equation for the metric (8), while the scalar curvature ~R is zeroed.
-[16] The metric around an isolated spherical body was calculated in the article.
-[17] For the time component of the metric tensor there is obtained the following:
+Outside bodies there are only electromagnetic and gravitational fields.
+Tensors of these fields only contribute to equation for metric (8), while the scalar curvature ~R is zeroed.
+[17] Metric around an isolated spherical body was calculated in the article.
+[18] For time component of metric tensor there is obtained the following:

 ~ g_{00} =1 - \frac {\alpha R_b}{M c^2 r} (c_1 E_g + c_2 E_e) + \frac {\beta R^2_b}{M^2 c^4 r^2} (c_1 E_g +c_2 E_e)^2,